bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

   checking the existence of relationships).
 This is expected to result in minimal duplication of logic given that you define a single consistent model, rather than defining many authorization handlers (for example)
+- queries are more flexible and performant and are expected to cover all our use cases:
+  - no need to fetch the resource from the database in advance, just pass ids
-- OpenFGA queries are more flexible and performant and are expected to cover all our use cases.
-In particular, it could totally replace authorization logic in the database; instead of performing table joins to determine what ciphers a user has access to, the server would query OpenFGA with a "list objects request", then fetch the ciphers from the database by their ids only
+  - it could totally replace authorization logic in the database; instead of performing table joins to determine what ciphers a user has access to, the server would query OpenFGA with a "list objects request", then fetch the ciphers from the database by their ids only
 - a solution for both client and server.
 Clients could also query the OpenFGA store to determine what UI flows are available to the user, without having to duplicate logic
 - could enable more powerful reporting/dashboard features and logging/audit trails in our products